-Secondly, The Managing Trustees of whom you are becoming one, are members of the Management Committee, and are responsible for the day to day management of the Memorial Hall, in accordance with its governing instrument (i.e. the Trust Deed).
-The Committee consists of up to fifteen members in total, nine of whom are nominated by organisations of the village that regularly use the hall and four are elected at the Annual General Meeting in March; there are presently two co-opted by the Trustees.
-It is planned that we will meet on the first Tuesday of alternate months.
+Secondly, the Managing Trustees are members of the Management Committee, and are responsible for the day to day management of the Memorial Hall, in accordance with its governing instrument (i.e. the Trust Deed).
+The Committee consists of up to sixteen members in total, nine of whom are nominated by organisations of the village that regularly use the hall and four are elected at the Annual General Meeting in March; a further three Trustees may be co-opted.
+(Volunteers who help with the running of the Hall are also invited to attend the Management Committee meetings.)
+The Committee usually meets on the second Tuesday of every other month.
 The Trustees elect a number of officers from within the members.

 There are approximately 8,900 village halls in England, the majority of which are managed in this way.
 Few problems are experienced as long as committee members manage the building with all reasonable due care and attention, in the same way that they would manage their own affairs.

-As a Committee Member you will be expected to attend the meetings in order to have a full knowledge of how the Committee is run, its financial situation and the decisions made and why.
-More importantly, it affords you the opportunity to express your thoughts and ideas on how this vital village asset can continue to be successfully managed.
-Although you may have been nominated by a village organisation to become a Committee member, you must now act in the best interest of the Memorial Hall.
-You are, of course, entitled to put your organisation’s views, but if there is a clash you must make decisions in the best interest of the Hall.
-There is no such thing as a Representative Trustee; you are the Trustee and, although a substitute may attend meetings in your place, they cannot vote on any matter.
+Committee Members are expected to attend the meetings in order to have a full knowledge of how the Committee is run, its financial situation and the decisions made and why.
+They should bring their thoughts and ideas on how this vital village asset can continue to be run and managed successfully.
+Although they may have been nominated by a village organisation to become a Committee Member, they must act in the best interests of the Memorial Hall.
+They are entitled to put their organisation’s views but, if there is a conflict, they must make decisions in the best interests of the Hall.
+If a Trustee is unable to attend a meeting, they may nominate a substitute to attend in their place, but that substitute cannot vote on any matter.